Caveirasu/AnLinux-App/README.md

-This is repo for the main application.
+aReisrepo for the main application.
 If you are looking for the images and scripts used in this app, please visit [here](https://github.com/EXALAB/AnLinux-Resources)

 # AnLinux
 Run Linux On Android Without Root Access, thanks for the Awesome [Termux](https://github.com/termux/termux-app) and [PRoot](https://github.com/proot-me/PRoot), which make this project possible.